Mateus Fernandes (footballer): Professional career

+Sporting CP

 Fernandes is a youth product of his local club Olhanense, and moved to Sporting CP's youth academy in 2016.
-He was promoted to their B-team for the 2021-22 season.
-On 14 October 2022, he signed a professional contract with the club tying him until 2027 with a release clause of €60 million.
+He was promoted to their B-team for the 2021–22 season.
+On 14 October 2022, Fernandes signed a professional contract with the club tying him until 2027 with a release clause of €60 million.
 He made his professional and senior debut with Sporting as a late substitute in a 3–1 Primeira Liga win over Casa Pia on 22 October 2022.

+On 29 August 2023, Primeira Liga club Estoril announced the signing of Fernandes on a season-long loan from Sporting.

+Southampton

+On 20 August 2024, Fernandes joined Southampton on a five-year contract.
+He made his debut for the club on 24 August 2024 in a 1–0 home defeat against Nottingham Forest after he replaced Taylor Harwood-Bellis in the 76th minute.
+On 28 August 2024, Fernandes scored his first goal for the club in a 5–3 away victory against Cardiff City in the EFL Cup.

+West Ham United

+On 29 August 2025, Fernandes joined West Ham United on a five-year contract, for a fee reported to be “more than £40m”.
+He became the club's third-biggest signing, behind the £45m paid for Sebastien Haller and the £51m paid for Lucas Paquetá.

 International career

-Fernandes is a youth international for Portugal, having played up to the Portugal U19s.
+Fernandes is a youth international for Portugal, having played up to the Portugal U21s.